EdMarzal97/EdMarzal97/README.md

 ![Edward Marzal Banner](https://raw.githubusercontent.com/EdMarzal97/EdMarzal97/main/Banner-Edward-Marzal.jpg)
 # Hi there, I'm Edward 👋

-I'm a Software developer with more than 4 years of experience qualified in Backend, Frontend development and database administration.
-Expert in Javascript, Typescript, Nodejs, Nestjs, Nextjs, Angular, React, NoSQL and SQL databases (MongoDB, PostgreSQL) and Cloud Services (AWS and Firebase).
-Strong problem solving skills and clean coding.
-As a Software developer I focus on objectives, teamwork and development using best practices, SOLID principles and desing patterns.
+I'm a software developer proficient in Go / Golang, Python, Java, and Javascript / Typescript. with more than 4 years of professional experience in the market focused mostly on Back-end development 💻.

+I count on experience working with agile methodologies (SCRUM), Cloud services ( AWS, GCP, Firebase), and developer tools like Figma, Jira, Docker, etc

+I'm currently located in South America (Perú) in the GMT-5 but I have experience working with companies and clients in different parts of the world 🌎 and can adapt to any timezone.

 💡 &nbsp; I’m interested in explore and learn new technologies.\
 🌱&nbsp; I’m everyday learning about the last technology trend.\